INITIATIVES TO ADDRESS ISSUES RELATED TO SOCIETY: CREATING A SYSTEM THAT ENRICHES PEOPLE’S LIVES

 •Decline in local transportation

-•Expansion of areas where no
+•Expansion of areas where no public transportation is available

-•Increasingly insufficient transportation for non-car owners and
+•Increasingly insufficient transportation for non-automobile owners and elderly people who have relinquished their driver's license

-•Finely tuned response to diversifying tourism needs
+•Necessity for finely tuned response to diversifying tourism needs

 Reasons for Addressing Social Issues